DHCSSza/escalator-sadilar/content/champions/empower/index.md

 ### WHO SHOULD JOIN?

-All sessions are open to womxn currently involved in humanities or social sciences research or teaching at public universities or research councils in South Africa.
+All sessions are open to women currently involved in humanities or social sciences research or teaching at public universities or research councils in South Africa.

 **No previous experience with digital scholarship or computational research required**.

-We welcome all womxn interested to learn more!
+We welcome all women interested to learn more!

 ### OUR 8-STEP PLAN